What does it mean to live independently as part of our Service?

-Charges will vary depending on accommodation offered.
+Charges for our alms apartments vary depending on the accommodation offered.

 There is a weekly maintenance charge, which includes a rental charge, heating and water rates.
 The charge also covers general repairs, cleaning of communal areas, gardening, and landscaping.
 Some people may be entitled to housing benefits.
 To speak to a member of our team about the cost of available alms-apartments, email email@example.com or call 01225 486402.

 How do I apply to live in an alms-apartment?

 The admissions procedure is a three-stage process.
 On receipt of an enquiry, you will be sent an Application Form.
 Once your application is received back, it will be reviewed and accessed to see if you meet the relevant criteria.
 If you meet the criteria at application stage, you will be informed in writing.
 Our Head of Service will visit you at your current address to assess your suitability for our accommodation and view your financial documentation at this assessment.
 If you meet the criteria at assessment, your application will be submitted to St John’s Admissions Panel for consideration.
 Once the panel meet you will be notified of their decision.